-The Rheem line of cooling and water heater products is extensive, and different models come with varying levels of coverage.
-Here’s what you can expect from the manufacturer for its equipment classes which include, gas, electric, and tankless water heater units.
+The Rheem line of cooling and water heater products is extensive.
+For example, it offers tankless water heaters in addition to standard gas units.
+Different models come with varying levels of coverage.
+Here’s what you can expect from the manufacturer for its equipment classes, which include gas, electric, and tankless water heater units.

 Rheem Water Heater Warranty Coverage